weaviate/weaviate-io/developers/weaviate/search/filters.md

 With `text` data type properties, you can use the `Like` operator to filter by partial matches.

-The following example filters for objects including the text `inter` in any part of a token in the `answer` property.
+The following example filters for objects including the text `"inter"` in any part of a token in the `answer` property.

 :::tip `*` vs `?`
 `*` matches zero or more characters, whereas `?` matches exactly one unknown character.